miniTalDev/skin-detection-in-face-images/README.md

 In this last step, we just use a multiply function to apply the face mask over the original image.
 The output is an image that shows only the part of the original image that represents the skintone.

-## First results
+## Results

-The current script was able to get the following results.
+The first script was able to get the following results.

 ![Input 1](./images/test/000003.jpg)
 ![Input 2](./images/test/000006.jpg)